-Other Résumé versions: PDF, One-page PDF, MS Word, One-page MS Word, JSON Résumé
+Other Résumé versions: PDF, JSON Résumé

 Mención Honorífica de Excelencia

 Award given to students that graduated with overall grade of 95/100 or more

 GPA: 4.0 = 94.5/100.0

 Mechatronic Engineering.
 Intelligent Machines Design.
 Mención Honorífica de Excelencia.